HicServices/RDMP/Documentation/CodeTutorials/Tests.md

 	}
 }
 ```
+_Example Database Test_

-If you want to run your test against multiple database types (Oracle / MySql etc) then the preferred method is to use a `TestCase` and call `GetCleanedServer` to obtain a cross platform object that represents the scratch database.
+If you want to run your test against multiple database types (Oracle / MySql etc) then you should use `TestCase` and call `GetCleanedServer` to obtain a cross platform object that represents the scratch database.

 ```csharp
 public class MyTests : DatabaseTests